ilgon-technologies/ilgon-network-documentation/Readme.md

 ILGON uses the same address scheme as Ethereum, and Ethereum smart contracts run on ILGON out of the box.
 Similarly, wallets that support adding custom ETH networks should support the network out of the box and popular hardware wallets can also be used to sign transactions on the network.

+ILGON uses a different port (60606) for node communications and also a different network ID.

 ## Main parameters about ILGON

 **Symbol:** ILG